 Conversely, the revised contractual payments are discounted using a revised discount rate on the effective date of the lease modification.
-For the reasons explained above, the discount rate used is TPG's incremental loan rate determined on the modification date, since the implicit rate in the lease is not easily determinable.
+The discount rate used is TPG's incremental loan rate determined on the modification date, since the implicit rate in the lease is not easily determinable.